 - Gather evidence surrounding the unsafe circumstances that caused the accident.
 Take pictures of the scene post-accident from multiple angles.
 Be sure to document any debris (for example: broken furniture or lamps).
 Take photos of the injury before and after treatment from multiple angles.
 Get contact information of any witnesses to the accident whenever possible.
 Keep copies of any written communication between yourself and the host, particularly requests to rectify unsafe conditions.

 - Seek representation from experienced personal injury attorneys to file your claim!

-At Carey Leisure & Neal, our experienced personal injury attorneys would be honored to handle your claim!
+At Carey Leisure Carney, our experienced personal injury attorneys would be honored to handle your claim!
 Our staff strives to communicate with our clients throughout their cases to help put their minds at ease.
 With over 100+ years of combined experience in personal injury law, your claim will be in good hands.